jnalanko/VOMM/README.md

        Framework for Space-Efficient String Kernels.
 ```

-If a model has already been built for a string, program `reconstruct_optimized` rebuilds just the contexts part.
+If a model had already been built for a string, program `reconstruct_optimized` rebuilds just its contexts part.
 Example:

 ```
 ./reconstruct_optimized --file data.txt --entropy 10 --dir models